themanyone/itcc/README.txt

 Interactive Crap
 ================

 Tired of typing all those semicolons, curly braces, and parenthesis?
 Want to indent instead, like Python but still produce valid C code?
 Crap coding is also supported.
-Crap is a light-weight wrapper around standard C. And since braces are added automatically, there are fewer errors.
+Crap is a light-weight wrapper around standard C. And since braces are added automatically, there might be fewer errors.
 Get crap from https://themanyone.github.io/crap/

  $ ./icrap -lm
  crap> #include "math.h"